AKSW/docs.ontowiki.net/guides/developer/extensiondevelopment.md

 If you know PHP but not Zend, we recommend [the official Zend tutorial](http://framework.zend.com/docs/quickstart) because it always refers to the newest Zend version.

 ## PHP Configuration for Developers
-All you need is to re-configure your eLDS Installation to use the **debug mode**.
+All you need is to re-configure your OntoWiki Installation to use the **debug mode**.
 For this, add the following line to your `config.ini`.

      debug = on

-In addition to this, we recommend the php extension [xdebug](http://www.xdebug.org) for all eLDS developers. **xDebug** provides stack traces and function traces in error messages with:
+In addition to this, we recommend the php extension [xdebug](http://www.xdebug.org) for all OntoWiki developers. **xDebug** provides stack traces and function traces in error messages with:
 * full parameter display for user defined functions
 * function name, file name and line indications
 * support for member functions
 <!--
-TODO: must be correct for both documentations (different links) We recommend to re-configure some php runtime variables for eLDS.
+TODO: must be correct for both documentations (different links) We recommend to re-configure some php runtime variables for OntoWiki.
 Please have a look at [[Deployment-Recommendations]].-->

 ## Extension Architecture